ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 ## Examples

 {{fig-example-C-to-AS-x509}} shows an example of Access Token Request from C to the AS.
-In the example, C specifies its authentication credential by means of an "x5chain" structure, transporting by value only its own X.509 certificate.
+In the example, C specifies its authentication credential by means of an "x5chain" structure, transporting by value only its X.509 certificate.

 ~~~~~~~~~~~
    POST coaps://as.example.com/token